apache/parquet-format/Encryption.md

 ```

 The `AesGcmV1` and `AesGcmCtrV1` structures contain an optional `aad_metadata` field that can
-be used by a reader to retrieve the AAD string used for file encryption.
+be used by a reader to retrieve the file AAD string used for file enciphering.
 The maximal allowed
 length of `aad_metadata` is 512 bytes.
 Typically, readers would know the file AAD without relying
 on this field, using instead a method adopted by the organization.
 For example, the AAD can be the name of
 the file - if constructed with a timestamp or version number, the AAD will allow readers to make sure they
 work with a correct file version.
 If organization works with a number of different
-AAD construction methods, the `aad_metadata` can contain the method ID.
-In any case, the AAD string itself
+AAD construction methods, the `aad_metadata` can contain the method ID; otherwise, the `aad_metadata` can
-must not be kept in this field - a reader reliance on this AAD will defy the cipher authentication purpose.
+be empty.

 ## File Format